Natural Fertility: The Essential Guide to Improving Your Fertility Naturally

 Although there is no specific position proven to improve sperm’s chances of fertilizing the egg, research has indicated that arousal may influence pregnancy chances.
 Studies have shown that longer foreplay and higher arousal in men can increase sperm count .
 Similarly, research has shown that when women orgasm during sex, they may have a higher chance of getting pregnant.
 In one study, women who achieved orgasms had higher conception rates .

-Conclusion: While there isn’t one position that can increase natural fertility or cure infertility, keeping things fresh can keep partners emotionally connected, add renewed excitement to your relationship, and reduce the stress associated with trying to get pregnant each month.
+Conclusion: While there isn’t one position that can increase natural fertility, keeping things fresh can keep partners emotionally connected, add renewed excitement to your relationship, and reduce the stress associated with trying to get pregnant each month.

 Couples who have sex every day or every 2-3 days have the best chances of getting pregnant.
 As previously mentioned, tracking your period and ensuring you are having sex just before or during ovulation gives you the best chance of getting pregnant.
 Even if you aren’t closely tracking your fertile window, having sex more often increases the chance that sperm will be alive and waiting in the fallopian tubes when an egg is ovulated.
 Make sure that the frequency with which you are having sex is enjoyable because the more aroused both partners are, the better the chances of successful conception.